 Talitha Colchester - Founder

 Talitha founded Wild Woman in order to empower women.
-Alongside holding the womb workshops and rituals, Talitha will create a space for each participant to receive individual womb focused sessions, tailored to their needs, throughout the retreat.
+Alongside holding the womb workshops and rituals, Talitha creates a space for each participant to receive individual womb focused sessions, tailored to their needs, throughout the retreats.

 Talitha is interested in birth, babies, bodies, wombs, women, wilding, healing, health, happiness, ancestral alignment, addiction recovery, self-love and sacred sexuality.

 As a student of Tibetan Buddhist master his Holiness the 12th Gangri Karma Rinpoche Talitha understands that she has a responsibility to assist in the collective project of eradicating suffering (and its causes) for all sentient beings.
 She does this through offering her body as a channel for healing through purification rituals, bodywork, and prayer.

 Lucy Jones - Food Alchemy

 Lucy works full time as a florist, spending her days surrounded by beautiful flowers.
 The rest of the time Lucy follows her other passion: creating dishes in the kitchen influenced by travels from northern India to South America.

 Lucy enjoys cooking simple and delicious food that reflects nature and her seasons.
 Lucy loves offering her service to help feed and support the on their wild journey.

 During our retreats chef, permaculture goddess, and intuitive herbalist Lucy takes us on a meditative journey with Rose medicine and facilitates plant communion rituals.

 Building a relationship with herbs from this land takes time and subtlety.
 Our plants contain all the wisdom we may need at any given time in our journey, as long as we trust, open and bring ourselves in honesty to this sacred meeting.